.png)

 About Doug

-I’ve accumulated hundreds of hours of speaking experience and love helping people reach “aha!” moments.
-I focus on making content clear, practical, and engaging—and I approach every room expecting to learn as much as I teach.
+I’ve accumulated hundreds of hours of speaking experience and genuinely enjoy helping people experience “aha” moments.
+My goal is always to make complex ideas clear, practical, and actionable — and I approach every room expecting to learn as much as I teach.

 Education